shruthits02/SQL_PROJECT/README.md

 FROM CUSTOMER;
 ```

 This query will count the number of distinct (unique) customer IDs in the "CUSTOMER" table and return the result with the alias "UNIQUE_TOTAL_CUSTOMER."

+:one: SELECT: This is the SQL keyword to indicate that you are selecting data from a table.

+:two: COUNT(DISTINCT CUSTOMER_ID): This part of the query calculates the count of distinct (unique) values in the CUSTOMER_ID column.
+It ensures that each CUSTOMER_ID is only counted once, even if it appears multiple times in the table.

+:three: AS UNIQUE_TOTAL_CUSTOMER: This part of the query gives the result of the COUNT operation an alias (a name) as UNIQUE_TOTAL_CUSTOMER.
+This alias makes it easier to reference the result in the output or in subsequent queries.

 **Output**
 ```
 "unique_total_customer"